SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 @cha:lookup

 Method lookup deserves a chapter on its own: it represents the core internal logic of late-binding.
-The method-lookup algorithm needs to support normal message-sends as well as 'super' message-sends.
+The method-lookup algorithm needs to support normal message-sends as well as `super` message-sends.
 In this chapter, we will implement method lookup for messages sent to an object.
 Then we will present how we handle the case of messages sent to `super`.

 So far we have concentrated on method evaluation and put aside method lookup.
 Our current solution fetches methods from the class of the receiver, without supporting inheritance.